 Food and Beverage: Only the best in food and beverages are served and individually prepared meals can be pre-ordered for delivery at the time of your choosing.
 Enjoy a private meal or invite a guest to dine with you at your impeccably set suite table.

 Singapore Airlines Baggage Allowance

-Economy class passengers are allowed one piece of carry-on luggage no greater than 7kg in weight.
+Singapore Airline's Economy Class passengers are allowed one piece of carry-on luggage no greater than 7kg in weight.
 Passengers flying Business, First and Suite classes are allowed two carry-on bags, each with a maximum weight of 7kg.
 Items allowed over and above this allowance are a ladies handbag, laptop or camera bag, and a coat, walking stick and umbrella.

 Always pack medication, car and house keys, money and jewellery in your carry-on bag.

 Singapore Airlines uses the piece system for flights to the U.S. and Brazil and the weight system for all other destinations.
 Flights to and from Australia go by the weight system.
 The amount of weight allowed depends on the class flown and frequent flyer status.